 Our team, led by Dr. Smadar Kort, takes a multidisciplinary approach where we collaborate with interventional cardiologists and cardiac surgeons to guide and minimize complications during many types of catheter-based procedures, such as percutaneous closure of atrial septal defect and patent foramen ovale, and during heart surgery.

-In addition to a full spectrum of traditional imaging procedures, Stony Brook Medicine features advanced technologies offered only by few imaging centers in the country, including 3D echocardiography, tissue Doppler and speckle tracking imaging.
+In addition to a full spectrum of traditional imaging procedures, Stony Brook Medicine features advanced imaging technologies, including 3D echocardiography, tissue Doppler and speckle tracking imaging.

 What is it?